10 Payroll Terms To Learn Before Doing Payroll

 Exempt means "exempt from overtime."
 Exempt and non-exempt employees are categorized typically by the work they do.

 Exempt employees (sometimes called a "white collar exemption") work in professional, managerial, and executive positions.
 Other workers are non-exempt.
-As noted above, your business may be required to pay overtime to some exempt employees.
+As noted, your business may be required to pay overtime to some exempt employees.